Kaycee074/Kaycee074.github.io/_pages/about.md

 ___

-I am a **Ph.D. candidate** in the [Department of Electrical, Computer, and Systems Engineering at Rensselaer Polytechnic Institute](https://ecse.rpi.edu/), specializing in **machine learning, optimization and occupant-centric control systems**.
-My research focuses on:
+I am a **machine learning scientist** and a **Ph.D. candidate** in the [Department of Electrical, Computer, and Systems Engineering at Rensselaer Polytechnic Institute](https://ecse.rpi.edu/).
+My research lies at the intersection of **machine learning, optimization and control systems**.

-- Developing **optimization methods** for machine learning
-- Creating **sample-efficient, safe policy learning algorithms**
-- Evaluating **safety of trained policies**
-- Designing **physics-inspired, data-driven models** for cyber-physical systems

-I have experience in **large-scale data analysis, advanced machine learning** techniques, and **cloud computing platforms**.

 ### Key Projects
 1. **Automating Safe Reinforcement Learning** (AIRC Research)